Agnes4Him/machine-learning-zoomcamp/midterm-project/README.md

 - Use the URL provided to access the web server UI and test prediction again

-- Trigger CI/CD pipeline by making changes to any file in the project dolder except the notebook or README.md file
+- Trigger CI/CD pipeline by making changes to any file in the project dolder except the notebook or README.md file.
+The following `Secrets and Variables` should be provided to the pipeline:

+* ACCOUNT_ID

+* AWS_ACCESS_KEY_ID

+* AWS_SECRET_ACCESS_KEY

+* AWS_REGION

+These are details related to the AWS account and region where the ECR and App Runner reside.

 # Limitations and next steps
 The following limitations and next steps to improve on model quality and enhance the performance and reliability of the web server: